thanhnoiphan/Mongolia_LUC_250m_2001_2020/README.md

 The overview of the study is shown in the figure below: <br>
 <img src='https://github.com/thanhnoiphan/Mongolia_LUC_250m_2001_2020/blob/main/Figure_1.jpg' widht='750'> <br>

-For more information, the eprint version can be accessed [here](https://www.tandfonline.com/eprint/FICFII45ACZEY4ZJ6FFN/full?target=10.1080/10106049.2022.2087759).
+For more information, the eprint version of the paper can be accessed [here](https://www.tandfonline.com/eprint/FICFII45ACZEY4ZJ6FFN/full?target=10.1080/10106049.2022.2087759).
 The PDF version can be accessed [here](https://github.com/thanhnoiphan/Mongolia_LUC_250m_2001_2020/blob/main/simple_fast_and_accurate_LUC.pdf).

 ## Data available